12noonLLC/MathExpressions.12noon/README.md

 ### Basic Mathematical Operators

-*CalculateX* supports the basic mathematical operators: addition, subtraction, multiplication, division, modulo, and exponent.
+*Calculate X* supports the basic mathematical operators: addition, subtraction, multiplication, division, modulo, and exponent.
 You can use parentheses to group expressions and give them precedence.